Planar equilibria of an elastic rod wrapped around a circular capstan: Conclusion

 For frictionless contact, we computed three kinds of rod equilibria, where the rod touches the capstan at one point, along a continuous arc, and at two points connected by an intermediate lift-off (or contact-free) region.
 Our analysis revealed that, in general, a finite length of elastic rod wrapped around a circular capstan does not require friction to sustain unequal loads at its two ends.
 This is in stark contrast to the classic case governed by equation \eqref{eq:classic_capstan}, where friction is necessarily required for force amplification across the length of the filament.
 We showed this property of elastic rods to be a consequence of the conservation of the \emph{Hamiltonian function} throughout its length.
 We then considered a limit where the length of the rod is much larger than the radius of the capstan.
 In this limit, we showed that frictionless contact equilibria between the capstan and the rod with unequal end loads is no longer possible.
 This long length limit lead to significant simplifications in the computation of frictionless equilibria, and allowed for a clean classification of the three aforementioned kinds of frictionless contact equilibria in a two parameter space of the applied end load $F$ and wrap angle $\phi$.

-Finally, we incorporated frictional interaction between the elastic rod and the capstan under the assumption of the long length limit, and obtained an analytical generalization of the classic capstan equation to include bending elasticity and finite thickness of the rod.
+Finally, we incorporated frictional interaction between the elastic rod and the capstan under the assumption of the long length limit, and obtained a generalization of the classic capstan equation \eqref{eq:classic_capstan} to include bending elasticity and finite thickness of the rod.
 We showed that the maximum force ratios predicted by our model depend not only on the wrap angle $\phi$, but also on the prescribed input load $F_0$, which is in contrast to the classic capstan problem where the force ratios are independent of the latter.
 We found that for any given input load $F_0$ and wrap angle $\phi$, the maximum force ratios predicted by our model remained lower than the predictions made by the classic capstan equation \eqref{eq:classic_capstan}.
+Since our theory inputs the wrap angle $\phi$ as opposed to the contact angle $\phi_c$ -- which is much more difficult to enforce experimentally than the former -- we hope that its validity could be put to test against simple experiments.